TkMajor12/Sheet-Smith/README.md

 ## Contributing

-If you'd like to contribute to the development of the Character Creator, follow these steps:
+If you'd like to contribute to the development of the Sheet Smith, follow these steps:

 1. Fork the repository.
 2. Make your changes to the codebase.